ftnt-cse/soc_simulator/README.md

   -t TENANT, 			--tenant TENANT 	: Tenant IRI
   -c CONFIG, 			--config CONFIG 	: Configuration file to use, by default config.json

-SOC Simulator: use config.json to configure FortiSIEM and FortiSOAR IPs and credentials depending on your environment
+SOC Simulator: use config.json to configure FortiSOAR IPs and credentials depending on your environment
 ```
 All parameters except: tenant, step and Scenario_folder are stored in a config.json file to avoid having to supply it as an cli argument. it's mandatory to edit config.json_sample and rename it to config.json before you start using the simulator.